 For several years, there was a low-level interest among both students and faculty in bringing esports to William & Mary.
-But when a University Teaching and Learning Project (UTLP) team visited the Association of Collegiate Computing Services Conference in Portsmouth in March 2019, they started thinking seriously about how esports could be integrated into the college curriculum.
+But when a University Teaching and Learning Project (UTLP) team visited the Association of Collegiate Computing Services Conference in Portsmouth in March 2019, they started thinking seriously about how esports could be integrated into the university curriculum.

 The UTLP team is interested in studying game-based learning to enhance academic engagement.
 “As we were researching this, esports just kept coming to the top,” says the Senior Creative Producer of Academic Innovation at the Mason School of Business, Terry Trojak.
 Trojak is one of several faculty and staff members on the team, which is headed by the business school’s Director of Academic Innovation, Karen Conner.
 The team has also been supported the Studio for Teaching and Learning Innovation (STLI).

 “We see the potential as something that spans disciplines,” says the School of Education’s Associate Director of eLearning April Lawrence, another UTLP team member.
 “We’ve been thinking about gaming and education as a form of engagement, but we’ve also been thinking about other industries like theater and speech, music, psychology of learning, business and marketing.”

 During Fall 2019 orientation, the team surveyed William & Mary students and incoming freshmen to gauge their interest in bringing esports to campus.
 They were surprised and encouraged by the enthusiastic response.
 In the fall, the UTLP team formed a student focus group that met in Swem Library to discuss the possibility in more detail.